An investigation into your personal tax return is highly stressful and time-consuming.

-If, as a result of an aspect or full inquiry under Section 9A TMA 1970 you find yourself involved in an enquiry, and you have not consulted a specialist, you really must get one because it could cost you a fortune.
-It could even cost you your home.
+If you find yourself involved in an enquiry, and you have not consulted a specialist, you really must get one because it could cost you a fortune.
+It could even lead to HMRC taking your home.
 It’s very important and very, very serious.

 Our specialists battle with HMRC inspectors on a day-to-day basis and have countless experience and successes in negotiating on behalf of clients.